 How are funds protected?

 Zopa offer unsecured personal loans, and as such there is no underlying loan security.
 Unlike other platforms such as Ratesetter or Lending Works (who also offer the same type of loans) there is no discretionary provision fund to compensate against bad losses.
-There used to be one in the past, but this would only cover loans made when it was operating.
+There used to be one in the past.
+This only covers loans made when it was operating and as such will be phased out.

-Instead Zopa state they provide protection of funds by superior loan selection and management as well as diversifying investments across many loans, which means that all investors share in the good times (as well as the bad).
-This approach works if defaults are contained to a low level and so far it appears that this is sufficient to not cause lenders any capital loss.
+Instead, Zopa state they provide protection of funds by superior loan selection and management (this is a common boast).
+In common with many platforms, they diversify investments across many loans.
+This means that all investors share in the good times (as well as the bad).
+This approach works if defaults are contained to low levels.
+So far it appears that this is sufficient to not cause lenders any capital loss, at the expense of a larger upside.

 There are many things to like about Zopa:

-Long track record: It has been said a few times, but Zopa outdates all P2P platforms, giving it some insights on how to survive a financial crisis and reducing platform risk.
+Long track record: It has been said a few times, but Zopa outdates all P2P platforms.
+This must have resulted in some insights on how to survive a financial crisis and reducing platform risk.

 High liquidity: It is apparent that many borrowers use Zopa, who offer rates lower than others.
 This transfers into demand for money on the platform, transferring into less cash drag and quicker cash-outs.